1963-05-15 USA Mercury Atlas MA-9 (Faith 7)

 Photo: Gordon Cooper emerging from the "Faith 7" capsule.

-USS Kearsarge recovery ship Captain's cover featuring a black ship cachet and the Captain's corner card.
-It is hand-canceled and bears the signature of the commanding officer, E. P. Rankin.
-The cover includes a 4¢ stamp known as a "Dag Hammarskjöld invert" stamp.
+A MA-9 Captain's Cover from the USS Kearsarge featuring the ship's cachet in black and a captain's corner card.
+The cover is hand-canceled on May 16, 1963, and signed by the commanding officer, Captain E. P. Rankin.
+The 4¢ stamp used on the cover is recognized as a "Dag Hammarskjöld invert" stamp.

 Photo: Gordon Cooper waves to the enthusiastic sailors on the deck of the USS Kearsarge as he steps out from his "Faith 7" capsule.

-A cover featuring a USS Kearsarge ship's cachet in magenta, postmarked on May 16, 1963, and signed by Gordon Cooper.
+A MA-9 Crew Cover (Type 3) from the USS Kearsarge featuring the ship's cachet in magenta, hand-canceled on May 16, 1963, and signed by Gordon Cooper.

 Photo: Gordon Cooper walks along a red carpet, passing by saluting sailors on the hangar deck of the USS Kearsarge.